facebookincubator/velox/velox/docs/configs.rst

    * - spark.legacy_time_parser_policy
      - bool
      - false
      - If true, simple date formatter is used for time formatting and parsing.
-False by default.
+Strict date formatter is used by default.

 Tracing
 --------